mcd500/teep-device/docs/building_without_docker.md

 ## Keystone

 Build `TEEP-Device` with Keystone.
 Make sure Keystone and its supporting sources have been built already.
-Please refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the ta-ref.pdf document.
+Please refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build